 Frequently Asked Questions

-The New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) program rewards high achieving New Jersey high school graduates by providing scholarships to cover the cost of tuition for up to 5 semesters of full-time study at their home county college.
-Fees and books are not covered by this scholarship.
+The New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) program rewards high achieving New Jersey high school graduates by providing scholarships to cover the cost of tuition* for up to 5 semesters of full-time study at their home county college.

 In order to be eligible for the NJ STARS program, a student’s high school must provide the state with a rank.
 If rank is not listed on the official high school transcript, the school can complete a certification of rank form or provide a letter on school letterhead indicating the student’s rank.